1. Main points

 Hallucinogens

-Figure 3: Ecstasy and nitrous oxide use in the last year decreased while use of hallucinogens increased
+Figure 3: Crack cocaine and nitrous oxide use decreased in the last year, while use of magic mushrooms increased for people aged 16 to 59 years

 Embed code

-- Data for 1995, 1997 and 1999 are for the year ending December, all other years included are year ending March.
+- Data for 1995, 1997 and 1999 are for YE December.
+All other years are for YE March.

-The latest estimates of lifetime drug use and drug use in the last month can be found in Section 1 of the accompanying dataset.
+The latest estimates of lifetime drug use and drug use in the last month can be found in section 1 of the accompanying dataset.

 Nôl i'r tabl cynnwys3.
 Frequency of drug use in the last year

-Image .csv .xlsOver one-third of people (35.4%) aged 16 to 59 years who used cannabis in the last year used the drug more than once a month, with 8.3% using it every day.
-Although the proportion of frequent users was similar to the year ending March 2020 (33.7%), this was lower than ten years ago (40.6% in the year ending March 2013).
+Image .csv .xlsAround one-third of people (34.0%) aged 16 to 59 years who used cannabis in the last year used the drug more than once a month, with 10.0% using it every day.
+The proportion of frequent users was similar to YE March 2023 (35.4%), but lower than ten years ago (42.8% in YE March 2014).

-Frequency of drug use in the last year is not a measure of drug dependence.
-The latest information on drug dependence in England is reported in the Adult Psychiatric Morbidity Survey 2014 on the National Archives website.
-A total of 3.1% of people aged 16 years or over showed signs of dependence on drugs, including 2.3% who showed signs of dependence on cannabis only, and 0.8% had signs of dependence on other drugs.
+Frequency of drug use is not a measure of drug dependence.
+The latest information on drug dependence in England is reported in the NHS's Adult Psychiatric Morbidity Survey 2014.
+A total of 3.1% of people aged 16 years or over showed signs of drug dependence.
+This includes 2.3% who were dependent on cannabis only, and 0.8% who were dependent on other drugs.
+There were 5,448 deaths related to drug poisoning that were registered in England and Wales in 2023.
+Of these deaths, 3,618 were identified as drug misuse.
+See our Deaths related to drug poisoning in England and Wales: 2023 registrations bulletin for further information.

-More detailed figures on the frequency of drug use, can be found in Section 2 of the accompanying dataset.
+More detailed figures on the frequency of drug use can be found in Section 2 of the accompanying dataset.

 Nôl i'r tabl cynnwys4.
 Drug user characteristics